What to eat the day before:

 Well done for making the decision to take part in the Commando Challenge and good luck!

-Thank you Linda, all great advice as usual and we wish everyone good lick on the challenge too.
+Thank you Linda, all great advice as usual and we wish everyone good luck on the challenge too.